Conventional Loan Vs. FHA: What’s The Difference?

-The decreased risk for the lender generally means lower interest rates for an FHA loan borrower.
+The decreased risk for the lender generally means competitive interest rates for an FHA loan borrower.

 Conventional Mortgage Rates

-Conventional loans typically come with fixed interest rates, with the option to refinance later.
+Conventional loans typically come with fixed or adjustable interest rates, with the option to refinance later if you qualify.
 A higher credit score will yield you a lower interest rate.

 The FHA Streamline Refinance Program